dcdpr/did-btcr2/chapters/Index.md

 For a ::Map Beacon::, proof of non-inclusion of a **did:btcr2** identifier is simply its absence from the map.

-The `beaconType` of the `service` for a ::Map Beacon:: is "MapBeacon".
+The type of a service defining a ::Map Beacon:: in a DID document is "MapBeacon".

 ### SMT Beacon